March 10, 2021 4 min read

 Even if your older adult is pretty independent, they may still need a little help when they go to the bathroom.
 It’s easy for seniors to fall while they are walking to the bathroom in a rush.

-If your seniors are weaker, consider other means of helping them to the toilet.
-Consider using a walking aid or grab bars which can help them to walk more safely or opt for a commode which can be rolled over the toilet bowl.
-This might be safer than walking to the bathroom.
+For seniors with limited mobility, consider other means of helping them to the toilet such as using a walking aid or grab bars which can help them to walk more safely or opt for a commode which can be rolled over the toilet bowl.

-Be patient, give them plenty of time to do what you ask.
-Work according to their pace.
+When assisting you loved ones, be patient and give them the space and time to respond accordingly.
 Before moving, use short sentences to explain the next step so your older adult knows what to expect.
-For example, "The toilet seat is right behind you.
-Squat down slowly to sit."

 Choosing the right mobility aid is important.
 Mobility aids ranges from a simple canes to two-handed walking aids like walkers or rollators to pushchairs or wheelchairs.
 Different mobility aids is suited for people of the various level of mobility.